mbulat/plutus/README.markdown

 >> entry.save
 ```

 If there are any issues with your credit and debit amounts, the save will fail and return false.
 You can inspect the errors via `entry.errors`.
-Because we are doing double-entry accounting, your credit and debit amounts must always cancel out to keep the accounts in balance.
+Because we are doing double-entry accounting, the sum total of your credit and debit amounts must always cancel out to keep the accounts in balance.

 Recording an Entry with multiple accounts
 -----------------------------------------